 Competition will be fierce with the launch of Amazon FBA.

-Get on Amazon Australia Marketplace with Neto
+Get on the Amazon Australia Marketplace with Neto

 Neto is the first Australian all-in-one retail management platform that integrates with Amazon Australia, allowing retailers to easily manage their Amazon Australia listings, customers, orders and inventory from the same platform as their existing channels.
-If you’re keen to get started, then start a free trial or download our free Guide: Everything you need to know about Amazon Australia
+If you’re keen to get started, then start a free trial or download our free guide: Everything you need to know about Amazon Australia